dalibo/emaj/docs/en/responsibility.rst

 Management of application triggers
 ----------------------------------

 Triggers may have been created on application tables.
 It is not rare that these triggers perform one or more updates on other tables.
-In such a case, it is the E-Maj administrator's responsibility to understand the impact of rollback operations on tables concerned by triggers, and if needed, to take the appropriate measures.
+In such a case, it is the E-Maj administrator's responsibility to understand the impact of E-Maj rollback operations on tables concerned by triggers, and if needed, to take the appropriate measures.

-If the trigger simply adjusts the content of the row to insert or update, the logged data will contain the final value of columns.
-So the rollback would reset the old values without any problem.
-But may be it would be necessary to deactivate such a trigger during a rollback operation.
+If the trigger simply adjusts the content of the row to insert or update, the logged data will contain the final columns value.
+So in case of rollback, the log table contains the right data to process.
+And as the trigger is by default automatically disabled at rollback time, the trigger cannot disturb the rollback processing.

 If the trigger updates another table, two cases must be considered:

-* if the updated table belong to the same tables group, it would be necessary to deactivate the trigger during a rollback operation, so that E-Maj and only E-Maj performs the updates required by the rollback operation,
+* if the updated table belongs to the same tables group, the automatic trigger disabling and the rollback of both tables will let them in the expected state,
 * if the updated table does not belong to the same tables group, it is essential to analyse the consequences of a rollback operation, in order to avoid a de-synchronisation between both tables.
-In such a case, merely deactivating the trigger may not be sufficient.
+If needed, the :ref:`emaj_keep_enabled_trigger()<emaj_keep_enabled_trigger>` function can be used to not disable the trigger at rollback time.
+But merely deactivating the trigger may not be sufficient and some other actions may be required.

+For more complex triggers, it is essential to perfectly understand their impacts on E-Maj rollbacks and take any appropriate mesure at rollback time.

 Internal E-Maj table or sequence change
 ---------------------------------------